dkd903/LCS-PHP/README.md

 # LCS-PHP
-An Implementation of various LCS (Longest Common Algorithms) in PHP.
+An Implementation of various LCS (Longest Common Subsequence) Algorithms in PHP.
 See Readme.md for more details.

 The following Algorithms have been implemented: